 The effectiveness of a contraceptive method can be measured for perfect use and typical use.

-Some of the advantages of the mini pill are that it:
+Some of the advantages of the mini pill:

-- may be suitable for women who cannot take the combined pill because of the oestrogen it contains (for example, those with heart disease, high blood pressure, a history of stroke, those at risk of blood clots, and women who experience certain types of migraine headaches);
+- It may be suitable for women who cannot take the combined pill because of the oestrogen it contains.
+For example, those with heart disease, high blood pressure, a history of stroke, those at risk of blood clots, and women who experience certain types of migraine headaches.

-- can be used if you are breast feeding;
+- It can be used when you are breast feeding.

-- allows fertility to return without delay after you stop taking it.
+- It allows fertility to return without delay after you stop taking it.

-Some of the disadvantages of the mini pill are that it:
+Some of the disadvantages of the mini pill:

-- must be taken at the same time every day;
+- It must be taken at the same time every day.

-- is less effective than the combined pill;
+- It is less effective than the combined pill as a contraceptive.

-- may result in spotting or irregular bleeding;
+- It may result in spotting or irregular vaginal bleeding.

-- does not protect against sexually transmitted diseases;
+- It does not protect against sexually transmitted infections (STIs).

-- is not recommended for women with certain medical conditions (including severe liver disease, a history of breast cancer, malabsorption disorders, or those who have had a previous ectopic pregnancy); and
+- It is not recommended for women with certain medical conditions (including severe liver disease or a history of breast cancer).

-- may not be suitable for women taking certain medicines (such as anti-epileptic medicines, St John’s wort or certain antibiotics).
+- It may not be suitable for women taking certain medicines (such as medicines to prevent seizures, St John’s wort or certain antibiotics).

 How is it used?